Major Entity Identification: A Generalizable Alternative to Coreference Resolution

 We first evaluate all the models assuming the availability of an oracle mention detector.
 The experimental configuration is aligned with that of~\citet{le2023large}, albeit with the distinction that we assess them for the MEI task rather than for CR.
 The prompt used in our setup is provided in \cref{tab:app_link} of Appendix.
 For comparison, we also perform inference on golden mentions with \modelname-H.

 The results in \cref{tab:llm_setup2} show that GPT-4 surpasses the supervised \modelname-H model in this setup.
 Among LLMs, GPT-4 is easily the best-performing model.
 Code Llama-34B performs the best among open-source models, closely followed by Mistral-7B.
 While Code Llama-34B is tailored for the code domain, surprisingly, it outperforms strong LLMs suited for natural language.
 This result corroborates a similar finding by ~\citet{le2023large} for CR and related evidence regarding code pretraining aiding entity tracking ~\cite{kim2024code}.
-We find that Code Llama-34B performs close to GPT-3.5 for FantasyCoref, though a sizable gap remains for LitBank, potentially due to its linguistic complexity.
+We find that Code Llama-34B performs close to GPT-3.5 for FantasyCoref, though a sizable gap persists in the Macro-F1 metric for LitBank , potentially due to its linguistic complexity.